-An incredibly colorful place to eat, Blue Heaven has been the home of a boxing ring (Ernest Hemmingway sparred here), a bordello (the tiny rooms upstairs are now part of an art gallery), a bookmaking parlor, and a cockfighting pit (heroic roosters are buried in a little graveyard behind the dining area), as well as inspiration for Jimmy Buffett’s song “Blue Heaven Rendezvous.”
+An incredibly colorful place to eat, Blue Heaven has been the home of a boxing ring (Ernest Hemingway sparred here), a bordello, a bookmaking parlor, and a cockfighting pit (heroic roosters are buried in a little graveyard behind the dining area), as well as inspiration for Jimmy Buffett’s song “Blue Heaven Rendezvous.”
 It is delightfully disheveled, casual in the extreme and one of Key West’s most evocative dining experiences.

-Starting at eight o’clock every morning, when neighborhood roosters are still greeting the sun with gusto, three meals a day are served.
-Much as we relish the jerk chicken and barbecued shrimp at lunch and supper, it’s breakfast we like most.
-Before the this little plot of paradise begins to bake (Key West is the hottest city in the U.S.), it is a special joy to sit out under the shade of the banyan trees and fork into banana pancakes with maple syrup or spoon into nutty-flavored granola with fresh fruit, and drink coffee from mugs inscribed with the house motto: Blue Heaven: you don’t have to die to get there.
+But breakfast is Blue Heaven’s forte.
+Starting at 8am, when neighborhood roosters are still greeting the sun with gusto, it is a special joy to sit out under the shade of the banyan trees and fork into banana pancakes with maple syrup or spoon into nutty-flavored granola with fresh fruit, and drink coffee from mugs inscribed with the house motto: Blue Heaven: you don’t have to die to get there.

-One other reason we like early breakfast best is that seats are usually available.
+One other reason we like early breakfast best is that seats usually are available.
 In the evenings and on weekends, the wait for a table can be maddening.
-And true to its spirit of taking life easy, Blue Heaven does not accept reservations.